 Parks in Geneva

-For a lazy day with the family, pack a picnic and head to one of its famed parks.
-Geneva is home to several parks, such as Le Bois-de-la-Bâtie with its mini zoo, Parc des Bastions and the giant chess sets, the Botanical Gardens and the rose garden.
+For a lazy day with the family, pack a picnic and head to one of the city's famed parks.
+Geneva is home to several green spaces, such as Le Bois-de-la-Bâtie with its mini zoo, Parc des Bastions and the giant chess sets, the Botanical Gardens and the rose garden.
 The English Garden's flower clock is particularly popular with young ones.